 Ditch the faceless chains.
 Here’s the best independent coffee shops in Derbyshire to combine with a walk

-This post was updated in May 2022.
+This post was updated April 2023.
 Here are my favourite places for coffee and a walk in and around Derbyshire.

 Best places for coffee and a walk in the High Peak